-- 23. Your responsibility as a station operator is that you must: - a. allow another amateur to operate your station upon request - b. be present whenever the station is operated - c. be responsible for the proper operation of the station in accordance with the Radiocommunications Regulations - d. notify the Ministry of Business, Innovation and Employment if another amateur acts as the operator
+- 23. Your responsibility as a station operator is that you must: - a. allow another amateur to operate your station upon request - b. be present whenever the station is operated - c. be responsible for the proper operation of the station in accordance with the Radiocommunications Regulations

-- 24. An amateur station must have a qualified operator: - a. only when training another amateur - b. whenever the station receiver is operated - c. whenever the station is used for transmitting - d. when transmitting and receiving
+24. An amateur station must have a qualified operator:

+- a. only when training another amateur - b. whenever the station receiver is operated - c. whenever the station is used for transmitting - d. when transmitting and receiving